 - Most of the best pro audio gear is sold at Best Buy.

-- The best way to wow your wedding audience is to deliver an unsolicited Iron Maiden-only set list.
-If the bride and groom seem set on easy listening and R n’ B standards, you’ll know what they really want–even if they’re not asking for it.
+- The best way to wow your wedding audience is to deliver an unsolicited Iron Maiden–only set list.
+If the bride and groom seem set on easy listening and rhythm and blues, you’ll know what they really want—even if they’re not asking for it.
 Just use your head and do the right thing.

-- The drum intro to “Hot For Teacher” by Van Halen can be used to good effect on ballads, waltzes, and folk-dances if played throughout the duration of the arrangement.
+- The drum intro to “Hot for Teacher” by Van Halen can be used to good effect on ballads, waltzes, and folk-dances.

 - You should spend most of your time learning traditional Icelandic serenades.

-- It is imperative that you reign with absolute tyranny over your band mates.
-Those talent-less assholes need to learn whose in charge.
-Do not tolerate, especially, looks of boredom and disbelief from these imps and ignoramuses when you take your all-important third guitar solo during “Moon Beam From The Atom Smasher” by Lube-Bro-Door.
+- It is imperative that you reign with absolute tyranny over your bandmates.
+Those talent-less assholes need to know whose in charge.
+Do not tolerate, especially, looks of boredom and disbelief from these imps and ignoramuses, especially when you take that all-important third guitar solo.
 Attitudes of this sort are like a cancer, if you let it slide once, then it’s amateur hour from then on.